Medical Device Manufacturers

 The medical device sector is one of the most highly regulated market sectors in the world.
 The introduction of the EU MDRMedical Device Regulations (MDR) 2017/745 — sees the largest overhaul of medical device legislation in decades.

-Because the scope of the MDR is broader than that of the existing MDD legislation, many manufactures may find themselves drawn into medical device legislation for the first time, while others who were familiar with the MDD may struggle to make the transition to the more extensive MDR legislative framework.
-Either way, the MDR represents a new challenge for many manufacturers.
+Because the scope of the MDR is broader than that of the previous MDD legislation, manufactures familiar with the MDD may face challenges during the transition to the more extensive MDR legislative framework.
+Manufacturers producing new-to-market devices will need to develop an MDR compliance strategy for their product in order to obtain first approval.
+Either way, the MDR represents a significant challenge for many manufacturers.

-In order to start working with the new legislation effectively, it is important to understand the full range of responsibilities of medical device manufacturers under the MDR.
+In order to start working with the MDR effectively, it is important to understand the full range of responsibilities of medical device manufacturers under the MDR.
 Article 10 MDR outlines the general requirements for all medical device manufacturers and other economic operators under the MDR.

 Article 10 requires that all manufacturers must: